 Orson Welles starred in this little film in which he, on screen, interacted with Richard Himber who was live, on stage, and they performed a magic trick together.

-Another Orson Welles connection happens to be through Jamie smith, who played the boxer, Davey.
-Jamie had been, in Paris, a member of Orson Welles' theater troupe there, appearing on the stage in Faust and Blessed are the Damned.
+Another Orson Welles connection happens to be through Jamie smith, who played the boxer, Davey, in Killer's Kiss.
+Jamie had been, in Paris, a member of Orson Welles' theater troupe, appearing on the stage in Faust and Blessed are the Damned.
 He had also been in Welles’s film Othello.
 So here is Kubrick working with an actor who had studied under and performed with Orson Welles.
 Did Kubrick perhaps imagine this might bring Killer's Kiss to the attention of Orson Welles?

 The footage Orson Welles made for Himberama lives on as David Copperfield used it in his 1992 special, "The Magic of David Copperfield XIV: Flying - Live the Dream", so, via David Copperfield, we can see how Himber and Orson Welles collaborated in their trick, Orson on the screen and Dave on stage, both interacting with the audience.